grug-lang/grug-for-python/README.md

 This repository provides Python bindings, a frontend, and a backend for [grug](https://github.com/grug-lang/grug).

+Install this package using `pip install grug-lang`, and run `python -c "import grug"` to check it.

+You can run the example program by cloning this repository, `cd`-ing into it, running `cd example`, and finally running `python example.py`.

 ## Dependencies

 This project requires Python version 3.7 or newer.
 You can manage your Python versions using [pyenv](https://github.com/pyenv/pyenv).